The Big “R” in the minds of everyone.

 This is not entirely the case…

-The penalty is that the money you take back could be lower than what you’ve contributed.
+The penalty is that the money you can take back may be lower than what you’ve put in.

 So are retirement plans worth it?
 Should we buy annuities in Singapore?

 Somehow, plan features and potential returns do matter.

 The only way to find out?